Wilhelm Rosenbaum: After World War II

 Rosenbaum worked on a farm as a transport manager in the eastern Zone, but after a few months moved to Hamburg where he was worked various jobs such as an Insurance Agent, Private Detective and a Traveling Salesman.
 In 1949, he purchased a sweet shop in Hamburg, and then moved into the Wholesale Confectionery business where he had annual sales of approximately 1.3 million DM.

 War Crimes

-In 1968 he was found guilty of ordering mass executions of 159 Jews in the Cracow district and of having himself shot at least 10 persons, including children.
-The prosecution alleged that Rosenbaum ordered the shootings and hangings of Jews as his own “private affair” and not on the orders of superiors.
-He received 16 life sentences but was released early in 1982 due to chronic rheumatic disease.
+In 1961, Rosenbaum was arrested as a suspected war criminal.
+In 1968, he was found guilty of ordering mass executions of 159 Jews in the Cracow district and of having himself shot at least 10 persons, including children.
+The prosecution alleged that Rosenbaum ordered the shootings and hangings of Jews as his own "private affair" and not on the orders of superiors.
+Rosenbaum was sentenced to life in prison, but released in 1982 due to chronic rheumatic disease.
+He died in 1984.